“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 The ocean is home to 80% of all life on earth.
 Take that in.
 It is so important to place more awareness on the health of the ocean for so many reasons, one being that so much life on earth lives underwater.

-The biodiversity of marine life is being heavily affected by over-fishing and plastic pollution.
+The biodiversity of marine life is heavily affected by over-fishing and plastic pollution.

-Overfishing occurs when too many fish are caught in a body of water be it the ocean, lake, river, pond…and suddenly there is an under-population of fish.
-When this happens, there is an imbalance in the ecosystem and a cascade effect occurs.
-For example, many times over, other marine life such as dolphins, turtles, and sharks are caught in fishing nets that were intended for fish.
+Overfishing occurs when too many fish are caught in a body of water, be it the ocean, lake, river, pond…and suddenly there is an under-population of fish.
+When this happens, there is an imbalance in the ecosystem, and a cascade effect occurs.
+For example, many times over, other marine life, such as dolphins, turtles, and sharks, are caught in fishing nets intended for fish.
 This is termed a bycatch.
 According to sentientmedia.org, 50 million sharks are killed each year due to bycatch.

 As consumers, we can help reduce overfishing.
 To learn more, click here.